 Sun Valley Animal Center offers cementless TATE™ Total Ankle Replacement for the treatment of severe end-stage osteoarthritis (OA) of the talocrual joint.
 Dr. Randy Acker and BioMedtrix engineer, Greg Van Der Meulen, designed this new system.

 Dr. Randy Acker’s team has successfully used the new ankle prosthesis in several clinical cases with promising long term outcomes.
 The concepts for the TATE Total Ankle designed are based on the ankle anatomy and were developed with a minimally invasive surgical approach in mind.
-Similar to the TATE Elbow Prosthesis, the TATE Ankle uses a resurfacing technique rather than a stemmed designed.
+Similar to the TATE Elbow Prosthesis, the TATE Ankle uses a resurfacing technique rather than a stemmed design.

-Patients who may benefit from this new prosthesis typically will be dogs suffering from chronic incapacitating lameness secondary to severe OA of the talocrural joint nonresponsive to conservative or medical management.
+Patients who may benefit from this new prosthesis typically will be dogs suffering from chronic incapacitating lameness secondary to severe OA of the talocrural joint, non-responsive to conservative or medical management.
 This prosthesis offers an attractive functional alternative to pantarsal arthrodesis currently recommended for the treatment of intractable talocrural OA.

 Most patients arrive at Sun Valley Animal Center in the morning and go home the same evening or the next day following the Total Ankle Replacement procedure.
 A complete physical exam and pre-operative blood work are performed on all patients to evaluate their general health, and to ensure that they are good candidates for anesthesia and surgery.
 Radiographs are taken of the hips, low back, both knees and feet.
 An ankle CT is usually performed.
 With this information, the best treatment for your dog is determined.
-Because some dogs have multiple problems, we ask that you are present for the morning exam and the decision making process.
+Because some dogs have multiple problems, we ask that you are present for the morning exam and the decision-making process.

 Anesthesia for the Total Ankle Replacement procedure is safe.
-Advanced pain management for Total Ankle Replacement includes an epidural followed by a local long lasting block and a pain patch.
+Advanced pain management for Total Ankle Replacement includes an epidural followed by a local, long lasting block, and a pain patch.
 Vessels are sealed throughout the procedure and all of the sutures are under the skin, so there is no need for bandaging or suture removal.
 Patients are able to go home with owners on the evening of their surgery.

 Aftercare is easy.
 Following the Total Ankle Replacement we request two weeks of restricted activity followed by short leash walks up to two months.
 We will call to check in with you during the healing process.
 Recheck appointments and Physical Rehabilitation are recommended, but only required in rare cases.
 At three months, off leash activity is usually permitted.